Let’s Talk About Tan Sau

 The idea is to relax instead of tense.
 If I tense, I will rely on my strength.
 If I relax, I rely on my technique.
 To use the elbow power, I have to be relaxed.
 Once relaxed, I simply drop my elbow towards my centerline to get into Tan Sau.

 I encourage you to try this out so you can understand the difference between a tensed Tan Sau and a relaxed Tan Sau using elbow power.
-Then let me know what you think in the comments!

 Note: Tan Sau blocks and deflects with the forearm and not the fingers.